 Day 1 of Kandy city Tour.
 Morning Temple of the Tooth Relic and Museum

 Hundreds of thousands of Buddhist devotees, as well as a large number of foreign tourists, are heading to this beautiful temple in the city of Kandy.
-The devotees, especially the local devotees carrying lotus flowers, lamps, incense sticks as offerings.
-The entire local devotes as clad in white cloth, which symbolizes the purity.
+The devotees, especially the local devotees carry lotus flowers, lamps, and incense sticks as offerings.
+The entire local devotees are clad in white cloth, which symbolizes purity.
 Most devotees gather here in the morning, at noon and in the evening during the pooja ceremony.
 This temple is none other than the temple of the tooth relic or Dalada Maligawa.

-The annual event of Esala Ceremony is the greatest religious event of Sri Lanka, attracting hundreds of thousands of pilgrims as well as tourists from all over the world.
 The temple is open from early morning to night.
-The foreign visitors are allowed to enter the site by paying the entrance fee of LKR 1500 (approximately USD 10) per person.
-The tourist from SAARC countries should pay LKR 750 (Approximately USD 5) per person.
+Foreign visitors are allowed to enter the site by paying the entrance fee of LKR 1500 (approximately USD 10) per person.
+Tourists from SAARC countries should pay LKR 750 (Approximately USD 5) per person.